viralemergence/viralemergence.r-universe.dev/README.md

 This R universe instance is meant to capture [R packages](https://r-pkgs.org/) developed by people at Verena.

+Check out the search engine optimzation section in the [R Universe docs](https://docs.r-universe.dev/publish/metadata.html) for suggestions on how to increase findability for your package.

 ## How to contribute

 All repositories containing R packages listed in our `packages.json` file will be published to our R Universe instance.